steg0/tabletool/src/main/resources/README.txt

 cell content in a larger space.
 For CLOBs, this fetches the complete content instead of displaying the standard Object::toString().
 For BLOBs, it displays the first couple of bytes as a dump but offers export/import functionality.
+For DB2, connect with the "progressiveStreaming=2" option to be able to export BLOBs.
+Also see notes about the import function below.

 A right click on the result table brings up a popup menu which allows closing the table.
 This also closes any underlying ResultSet.
 Normally, the